 - Most Brutal Moment: The Siege of Jerusalem in 1099.

 A French nobleman-turned-king of Jerusalem during the First Crusade, Godfrey, along with thousands of other men, marched on the Levant to take land that wasn't theirs in the name of religion.
 During the Siege of Jerusalem, the final battle for the Holy City, the Franks were savage, burning a number of Jews alive and trampling those seeking sanctuary.
 The chronicler Fulk of Chartres described the scene: "Indeed, if you had been there you would have seen our feet colored to our ankles with the blood of the slain.
 But what more shall I relate?
-None of them were left alive; neither women nor children were spared."1,318172Were they brutal?
+None of them were left alive; neither women nor children were spared."

 - Royal Title: Olaf Tryggvason, King of Norway